10 Ways to Avoid Rapid Dis-Enrollment

 - Review the Outbound Education and Verification (OEV call or letter) process with the customer.

 Common Mistakes an Agent Makes:

 - Does not conduct a thorough Needs Analysis with the enrolled.

 - Uses only the printed directory to verify the provider at the point of sale.

-- Does not look up all drugs in the plan.
+- Has no knowledge of all drugs in the plan.

 - Does not review all plan benefits and limitations as listed in summary of benefits.

-- Does not provide contact information therefor is not accessible to answer follow up questions.
+- Doesn’t provide contact information, therefore, is not accessible to answer follow up questions.